OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/README.md

-# Vertically Distributed Logistic Regression
+# Vertically distributed Logistic Regression

 This implementation of the Vertical Logistic Regression leads to valid estimates and standard errors for the logistic regression model (with no penalization).
 The results can be interpreted as they would with the following `R` calls in a pooled setting: